NYC was COVID-19 epicenter, but few mayors sought help from Bill de Blasio, survey finds

 The snub occurred even as mayors cited New York as the top city whose economic and public health strategies they drew upon as blueprints.
 As the report explained, “Thirteen mayors mentioned New York’s public health response as a model, though some of these mayors combined or conflated the city and state . . . a number of mayors emphasized looking to state government (NY and others) or county government rather than other cities as models, even when directly asked about other cities.”
 (Ouch, de Blasio.)

-On the bright side, the report also notes that mayors are optimistic that “the pandemic has the potential to bring about transformative change in our cities.”
-So, here’s hoping they lead us into a better future!
+But on the bright side, the report also notes that mayors are optimistic that “the pandemic has the potential to bring about transformative change in our cities.”
+So, here’s hoping they lead us into a better future.